mitica/ascrape-js/README.md

 ## Options

-html-article will pass the options to request directly.
+web-article will pass the options to request directly.
 See request lib to view all available options.

-html-article has one additional option:
+web-article has one additional option:

-- **preprocess** - which should be a function to check or modify downloaded source before passing it to html-article.
+- **preprocess** - which should be a function to check or modify downloaded source before passing it to web-article.

 ```
 read(url, {